dcm4che/dcm4chee-arc-cs/docs/networking/config/networkConnection.rst

     .. _dicomHostname:

     dicomHostname_"
     "Port",integer,"TCP/UDP port that a service is listening on.
-0 = this network connection is only used for outbound connections","
+May be missing if this network connection is only used for outbound connections","
     .. _dicomPort:

     dicomPort_"